When This Medicine Should Not Be Used

 - Missed dose: This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are breastfeeding or if you have kidney disease, liver disease, or any type of infection.
-Tell your doctor if you have been treated with radiation.
-Your doctor should know if you have recently been exposed to chickenpox or herpes.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, or any type of infection.
+Tell your doctor if you have been treated with radiation, or have recently been exposed to chickenpox or herpes.

 - Cancer medicines can cause nausea and/or vomiting in most people, sometimes even after receiving medicines to prevent it.
 Ask your doctor or nurse about other ways to control these side effects.

 - Tell any doctor or dentist who treats you that you are using this medicine.
 This medicine may affect certain medical test results.